 - It offers pretty decent customizations like changing the theme color, Dark/Light theme, Sound effects, Coach Voice, etc.

 - Only one exercise pack is free.
 You would have to pay for the rest 11 packs, and its $0.99 each.

 - A preview of the next workout during the rest period would have been nice.

 Personal Opinion: I feel it’s an excellent app for simple workouts.
 You will enjoy work workout (Yes!
 Right).
 However, there is less number of exercise packs compared to some other apps, and it’s not made for doing intense workouts.
 But I still insist on downloading this app as it delivers what it says.

 4] Daily Workouts

 Daily Workouts is your personal trainer.
 It provides 5 to 10 minutes of daily workout routines for both men and women.
-During the process it guides you through some of the best exercises, you can do in the comfort of your own home.
-Each exercise has a video and comes with nine workout packs like Abs, Cardio, Butt, Arm, etc.
+During the process, it guides you through some of the best exercises you can do in the comfort of your own home.
+Each activity has a video and comes with nine workout packs like Abs, Cardio, Butt, Arm, etc.